Matthew 20: Verse 17

 Et ascendens Jesus Jerosolymam, assumpsit duodecim discipulos secreto, et ait illis:

 And Jesus going up to Jerusalem, took the twelve disciples apart, and said to them:

+Verses 18–19

+18 "Behold, we are going up to Jerusalem, and the Son of Man will be betrayed to the chief priests and to the scribes; and they will condemn Him to death, 19 and deliver Him to the Gentiles to mock and to scourge and to crucify.
+And the third day He will rise again."

+This third announcement or prediction of the manner of Jesus' death follows on from Matthew 16:21 and 17:23.
+The three classes of Jesus' antagonists have now been revealed: the Jewish leaders (16:21), one of the twelve, who will betray him (17:23), and (here) the Roman authorities.

 Verse 20

 Then the mother of Zebedee’s sons came to Him with her sons, kneeling down and asking something from Him.

 The mother of Zebedee's sons, James and John, is known to have been Salome, "as we learn by comparing Matthew 27:56 with Mark 15:40".
 Her request is described as "ambitious".
+Matthew's text here is "more graphic" and detailed than Mark's parallel (Mark 10:35).

+Verse 22

+But Jesus answered and said, "You do not know what you ask.
+Are you able to drink the cup that I am about to drink, and be baptized with the baptism that I am baptized with?"
+They said to Him, "We are able."

+While this dialogue is initiated by Salome, Jesus directs his answer to James and John themselves.

 Departure from Jericho

 Matthew's narrative portrays the healing of two blind men taking place as Jesus, his disciples and a great multitude leave Jericho, although their passage back over the River Jordan and their arrival in Jericho are not described.
 The Ethiopic version, uniquely, reads here "as they went out from Jerusalem".